-- Appreciate the importance of shared power, stakeholder engagement and inclusive practice in organizational design and function
+- Appreciate the importance of sharing power and hearing and meeting community members preferred mental health practices in organizational design and function

 - Recognize the critical need for daily necessities, community connections and/ or opportunities for creative self-expression in mental health supports